smirarab/ASTRAL/astral-tutorial.md

 In our ASTRAL-II paper, we show that for the most challenging datasets, these additions dramatically increase the accuracy of ASTRAL.
 We also show that these additions seem sufficient, in the sense that adding bipartitions from the true species tree to the set does not further improve the accuracy.

-Some of the heuristics used in ASTRAL-II for addition of extra bipartitions are explained below.
+Some of the heuristics used in ASTRAL-II for the addition of extra bipartitions are explained below.

-For a detained description of these heuristics, see Section 5.2.3.2 of [my dissertation chapter on ASTRAL](thesis-astral.pdf).
+For a detailed description of these heuristics, see Section 5.2.3.2 of [my dissertation chapter on ASTRAL](thesis-astral.pdf).

-1. **Completing gene trees:** If the input tree has missing taxa, we use a built-in mechanisms to first complete those gene trees and then add bipartitions to `X` from the completed gene trees (note that we use the original incomplete gene tree for score calculations).
-Our current implemented heuristic for doing this is based on calculating the similarity between all pairs of taxa (measured as how often they appear together on the same side of a quartet tree in induced gene trees) and using the four point condition to figure out where the taxon belongs in the gene tree.
-The algorithm is described in detail in page 31 of [my thesis chapter on ASTRAL](thesis-astral.pdf).
+1. **Completing gene trees:** If the input tree has missing taxa, we use a built-in mechanism to first complete those gene trees and then add bipartitions to `X` from the completed gene trees (note that we use the original incomplete gene tree for score calculations).
+Our current implemented heuristic for doing this is based on calculating the similarity between all pairs of taxa (measured as how often they appear together on the same side of a quartet tree in induced gene trees) and using the four-point condition to figure out where the taxon belongs in the gene tree.
+The algorithm is described in detail on page 31 of [my thesis chapter on ASTRAL](thesis-astral.pdf).

 - **Greedy-based addition**: By default, we use an approach based on greedy consensus to find out additional bipartitions and add them to the set `X`, regardless of whether input gene trees are complete or not.
 In short, we first find the greedy consensus of the input gene trees at various thresholds.
-For each polytomy in these consensus trees, we resolve the polytomy by randomly sampling leaves from its pending branches and calculating greedy consensus for gene trees restricted to these random subsamples.
+For each polytomy in these consensus trees, we resolve the polytomy by randomly sampling leaves from its pending branches and calculating the greedy consensus for gene trees restricted to these random subsamples.
 We do this many times for each polytomy and add all the induced new bipartitions.
 We also calculate a UPGMA resolution of the polytomy using our similarity matrix and add the resulting bipartitions to set `X`.
 We also use the similarity matrix to add all possible caterpillar resolutions of the polytomies according to the similarity matrix for some of the polytomies.

 - **Similarity-based addition**: By default, we also use our similarity matrix (also used for completing trees) to add  more bipartitions using a UPGMA tree.